-Catfish are one of the most farmed types of fish and are sought after for their taste - their meat is consumed as a delicacy around the world.
+Catfish are one of the most farmed types of fish and are sought after for their taste - their meat is consumed as a delicacy worldwide.
 Catfish are omnivorous bottom feeders and valuable scavengers.

 They are strong and can withstand a wide range of water conditions.
 They are not territorial and can tolerate a higher stocking density.
-Catfish are easy to breed and grow, and within 3 months can be harvested for cooking.
+Catfish are easy to breed and grow and, within three months, can be harvested for cooking.